850.21 Peace Officer Custody (Civil)

 1.2.1.
 Develop and communicate a tactical plan to participating members, so as to take advantage of the most effective options that may safely resolve the incident.
 Tactics members should consider in devising a tactical plan include, but are not limited to, the following (“ROADMAP” is a mnemonic device that assists members in remembering tactics taught in training):

+1.2.2.
+Transport or facilitate the transport of the individual to the appropriate secure evaluation facility or nearest designated hospital emergency department that conducts mental health evaluations.
+Refer to Directives 630.45 Emergency Medical Custody Transports and 630.50 Emergency Medical Aid for additional information.

 1.3.
-After taking a person into peace officer custody for a mental health evaluation, members shall arrange transport by AMR of the individual to the appropriate secure evaluation facility or nearest designated hospital emergency department that conducts mental health evaluations.
-Refer to Directives 630.45, Emergency Medical Custody Transports, and 630.50, Emergency Medical Aid, for additional direction and procedures.

-1.4.
 Juveniles may be taken into civil custody for a mental health evaluation under the same legal standard as adults.
-Members shall notify the juvenile's legal guardian or the Department of Human Services prior to transport to a secure evaluation facility or nearest designated hospital emergency department that conducts mental health evaluations.
+Members will notify the juvenile's legal guardian or the Department of Human Services prior to transport to a secure evaluation facility or nearest designated hospital emergency department that conducts mental health evaluations.

 2. Member Responsibilities:

 2.1.
 When a member takes a person into custody under the member’s peace officer authority, the member will complete a Report of Peace Officer Custody of an Allegedly Mentally Ill Person (this is Form MHD [ORS § 426.228] of the Mental Health Division of the Oregon Health Authority).
-Members shall provide the report to AMR or, in those extraordinary circumstances when the officer provides transport, the treating physician at the secure evaluation facility.
+Members shall provide the report to AMR or, in those extraordinary circumstances when the officer provides transport, the treating physician at the hospital or Unity Center.

 2.2.
-When a member takes a person into custody under the direction of the Community Mental Health Program Director or designee, the member shall provide the custody report of the Community Mental Health Program Director or designee to AMR or, in those extraordinary circumstances when the officer provides transport, the treating physician at the secure evaluation facility.
+When a member takes a person into custody under the direction of the Community Mental Health Program Director or designee, the member shall provide the custody report of the Community Mental Health Program Director or designee to AMR or, in those extraordinary circumstances when the officer provides transport, the treating physician at the hospital or Unity Center.

 2.3.
 The member will submit a copy of the Report of Peace Officer Custody of an Allegedly Mentally Ill Person, along with an original police report about the incident, to their supervisor before the end of shift.